codepinch/affiliate-wp-sdk/README.md

 - CodePinch SDK has to be bootstrapped during WordPress initialization to register backend installation page;
 - Each affiliate has unique code that is used to generate the affiliate link;
 - Do not show "Install CodePinch" link if plugin is already installed.
 Use  CodePinch_Affiliate::isInstalled() to check the status;
-- Do not show "Install CodePinch" link if current user is not allowed to install or activate plugins.
-User CodePinch_Affiliate::isAllowed() to check user permissions;
 - In order to generate the affiliate link use CodePinch_Affiliate::getUrl('Your Affiliate Code').